KERIAuth/keriauth-blazor-wasm/README.md

 ### Browser Extension Action Icon/Button
 * Action button and its context menu appear after install in the upper-right corner of the browser.
 * Action Icon or its overlay text may change depending on state or awaiting notifications.
-* Used to indicate the user’s intent and permission to interact with the current browser page.
+* Used to indicate the userâ€™s intent and permission to interact with the current browser page.

 ### Service-worker
 * Runs background tasks.